Vatsim-Scandinavia/controlcenter/docs/configuration/index.md

 | ------- | --- | --- |
 | `TRUSTED_PROXIES` | null | Comma-separated list of trusted proxy addresses or `*` for all |

-## Configuring authentication with OAuth { data-toc-label="Configure authentication" }
+## Configuring authentication with OAuth { #authentication data-toc-label="Configure authentication" }

 Control Center supports both VATSIM Connect, [Handover](https://github.com/Vatsim-Scandinavia/handover) and other OAuth providers to authenticate and fetch user data.
 If you're looking for a centrailised login system check out our [Handover](https://github.com/Vatsim-Scandinavia/handover) service, or use VATSIM Connect.